Eudonia phaeoleuca: Distribution

 This species can be found in Spain, France, Italy, Switzerland, Austria, Germany, Poland, Slovakia, on the Balkan Peninsula, in Turkey and in Russia.

 Description

 These rather inconspicuous moths are usually greyish-brownish.
 Their labial palps are elongated and project straightly, This species is very similar to Eudonia lacustrata (Panzer, 1804).

 Biology

 These moths are nocturnal.
-Adults fly from Zeller 1846July to September.
+Adults fly fromJuly to September.
 They develop a complete metamorphosis which involves a pupal stage(holometabolous).
 It can be assumed that they feed on mosses, as in the most related species.